-ISDS is a set of rules found in some, but not all, trade and investment agreements that give special legal rights to individual international investors to claim compensation of billions of dollars in an international tribunal if a change in law or policy reduces their future profits, even if the change protects the public interest, like health or the environment.
+ISDS is a set of rules found in some, but not all, trade and investment agreements that give special legal rights to individualinternational investors to claim compensation of billions of dollars in an international tribunal if a change in law or policy reduces their future profits, even if the change protects the public interest, like health or the environment.

-The Philip Morris Tobacco Company claimed billions from the Australian government over Australia's 2012 plain packaging law which sought to reduce the well-established health impacts of tobacco products.
-Although the case failed on a technicality, it took five years, and the government had to spend \$12 million in legal costs.
-There have also been ISDS cases in other countries against government policy on medicine patents, environmental regulation and climate change policy, and indigenous land rights
+The Philip Morris Tobacco Company claimed billions from the Australian government over Australia's 2012 plain packaging law.
+Although the case failed on a technicality, it took five years and the government had to spend \$12 million in legal costs.
+There have also been ISDS cases in other countries against government policy on medicine patents, environmental regulation and climate changepolicy, indigenous land rights and even